EPC changes for landlords scrapped in shock announcement

-It’s part of a change to how the UK plans to meet its net zero emissions target by 2050.
-This will give landlords more time to improve the energy efficiency of their rented properties.
+The statement came as part of a wider change in the UK’s approach to meeting its 2050 net zero emissions target.
+The EPC changes are intended to give landlords more time to improve the energy efficiency of their rented properties.

-In this blog, we look at the changes to the rules and ask: what are the current EPC requirements for landlords?
+This blog takes a detailed look at the EPC changes and asks, what are the requirements for landlords now?

-An EPC (Energy Performance Certificate) provides information about the energy efficiency of a property.
-It includes a rating on a scale of A to G that reflects how much energy it takes to keep a property warm.
+An EPC (Energy Performance Certificate) provides information about a property’s energy efficiency.
+It includes a rating from A to G that reflects how much energy it takes to keep a property warm.

-Previously, landlords were told they had until 2025 to improve the energy rating on their properties.
-Under the now-defunct plans, new tenancy agreements could only be negotiated on rented properties with an energy rating of C or above.
+Previously, landlords were told they had until 2025 to improve their properties’ energy rating.
+The now-defunct plans stipulated that new tenancy agreements could only be negotiated on rented properties with an energy rating of C or above.

 Existing tenancies would not have been affected until 2028.

-A new deadline has yet to be announced, but some existing requirements are still in place for rented properties.
+A new deadline has yet to be announced, but some existing requirements remain in place for rented properties.

-Rented properties in the UK must meet a minimum threshold for energy efficiency.
-These requirements are set out in the Minimum Energy Efficiency Standards (MEES) introduced in 2018.
+Landlords still need to meet minimum EPC requirements.
+Rented properties must achieve a minimum threshold for energy efficiency, which is set out in the Minimum Energy Efficiency Standards (MEES).

-The rules state that rented properties should have a rating of at least E. Landlords renting out a property with a rating of F or G must have an exemption certificate or risk falling foul of the law.
+The rules state that rented properties should have a rating of at least E. This is the minimum EPC for renting.
+Landlords renting out a property with a rating below this (i.e. F or G) must have an exemption certificate or risk breaking the law.

-This applies to existing tenancies and new ones.
+This rule applies to existing tenancies and new ones

-A new date has yet to be set for improving the energy efficiency of rental properties in the UK.
-Still, this issue will likely return with successive governments as we ebb closer to the 2050 deadline for achieving net zero.
+A new deadline has yet to be set for improving the energy efficiency of rental properties in the UK.
+Still, this issue will likely return with successive governments as we approach the 2050 deadline for achieving net zero.

 It makes sense to start improving your property now.
-What’s more, an energy-efficient home is cheaper to run and more attractive to potential tenants.
+An energy-efficient home is cheaper to run and more attractive to potential tenants.

 • Improving the property’s insulation